AndersDeath/diary2/000-current.md

 # 24 Juli - Mittwoch - Berlin - 671 Tag der Einwanderung - Warm Sunny

 Today I was in the office again.
-The pride month has been started in Germany and
+The pride month has been started in Germany and one of our colleges organized a